maturk/dn-splatter/README.md

 Please check the dn_model.py for a full list of supported configs (some are only experimental).

 ## Model overviews
 `dn-splatter` is the baseline model that implements depth and normal supervision within 3DGS. `ags-mesh` improves dn-splatter with a novel depth and normal filtering strategy.
-Please see [dn-splatter](https://arxiv.org/abs/2403.17822) and [ags-mesh](TODO) research papers for more details regarding model architectures.
-We provide a 2DGS based version of AGS-Mesh in the ags-mesh-2dgs branch.
+Please see [dn-splatter](https://arxiv.org/abs/2403.17822) and [ags-mesh](https://arxiv.org/abs/2411.19271) research papers for more details regarding model architectures.
+We provide a 2DGS based version of AGS-Mesh in the ags-mesh-2dgs branch and the ags_mesh repo.

 ## Recommended settings:
 For larger indoor captures with sensor depth data (e.g. MuSHRoom / ScanNet++ datasets):